Lessons From My Childhood

 - Preheat the oven to 350°F. Line a standard baking sheet with aluminum foil and spray with cooking spray.

-- In a stove top pan, saute the diced onions and peppers in a couple of drizzles of oil until they begin to soften and turn translucent.
-Season with salt and pepper to your taste, then set aside to cool slightly.
+- In a stove top pan, saute the diced onions and peppers in a few drizzles of olive oil until softened and translucent around 3 minutes.
+Season with salt and black pepper to your taste, then set aside to cool slightly.

-- While the veggies are cooking in a medium mixing bowl, mix together the remaining ingredients using 3/4 cup of the soup.
-Add the cooked peppers and onions.
+- While vegetables cook, in a medium mixing bowl, mix together beef, Panko, 3/4 cup soup, buttermilk, eggs, mustard, Worcestershire, barbecue seasoning and pepper.
+Add cooked peppers and onions.
 Mix well.

-- Return the meat-loaf to the oven and bake for another 10-15 minutes.
+- Return the meat-loaf to the oven and bake for another 10-15 minutes or until juices run clear.

-- Let the meatloaf rest on the counter for 10 minutes before cutting.
+- Rest on the counter for 15 minutes before serving.